 7 spring trail running tips to help you get back into full flow

-Use our 7 spring trail running tips to prepare for changeable conditions and seize the longer days and warmer weather (Image credit: Getty Images)
+Here are our 7 spring trail running tips to help you prepare for changeable weather and get some miles in during the lengthening days

 However, the thing about spring is that the weather can be volatile to say the least.
 It's moods can swing dramatically from hail and snow squalls one minute to warm and sunny spells the next.
 You've sort of got to be prepared for four seasons in a day kind of conditions.
 Plus, you might not be quite as fit as you were in the fall when you packed your trail running shoes away for winter.